 PSYC 3050: Writing Techniques in Psychology: 3 credits

 In this course, students will examine writing and nomenclature in clinical documentation.
 In addition, they will analyze progress notes, psychological reports, and informed consents.
+(Pre-requisites: PSYC 1010, PSYC 1020)

 PSYC 3100: Law and Mental Health: 3 credits